Our Continuous Integration (CI) setup performs periodic builds from the

 When a build passed all tests then its corresponding artifacts are exposed as "latest from main".

-Here is how to launch an Opstrace cluster based on such cutting edge build artifacts.
+Here is how to launch an Opstrace instance based on such cutting edge build artifacts.
 First, download and extract the CLI:

 Verify version and build date: